Today, we’ll examine one of the most epic final table battles I’ve ever witnessed!

 In contrast, Phil Ivey, seemed to be playing too tight.
 Tighter than GTO, anyway.
 He seemed to fold many marginal spots rather than trying to abuse his chip lead.
 We wondered if this was an intentional deviation from equilibrium.

 Phil Ivey, however, is a generalist.
-Ivey is an old school card player – and he plays everything!
+He's an old school card player that plays everything!
 If cards and gambling are involved, he’s won money at it.
 Yet, despite a seeming lack of knowledge about these newer formats, he manages to keep up with some of the best players in the world.

-Espen said that he would prefer to slowplay straights with a clup, and strong hands that block Ivey’s continues.
-A hand like 54 doesn’t block any of the pairs on board, and felt like a “pretty natural check-raise”.
+Espen said that he would prefer to slow-play straights with a club, and strong hands that block Ivey’s continues.
+A hand like 54 doesn’t block any of the pairs on board, and felt like a “pretty natural check-raise.”
+[Timestamped link]

 What Happened Next?